absrp/EQgates_recurrence/README.md

 ## Data access
 The data required to run this Notebook are stored in the csv file "aEQgate_geometry.csv", included in this repository.

-## Prerequisites for running the scripts
+## Creating the environment to run the Notebook

-All Python packages required to run this Notebook are included in the yaml file included.
-To create a conda environment to run this Notebook in:
+All Python packages required to run this Notebook are set-up in the yaml file included.
+To create a conda environment to run this Notebook:

 In your terminal, in the directory where you wish to make the environment and run the code: